-The objective of jump is simple: travel as far as possible.
+It's simple: travel as far as possible.
 Skiers are scored on distance traveled from the end of the 5-foot tall ramp, to where they successfully land and ski away on the water.
-Beginners "plop", and approach the ramp head on and ride straight over it, traveling at the same speed as the boat.
+Beginners "plop", and approach the ramp head-on and ride straight over it, traveling at the same speed as the boat.
 As jumpers gain experience, they begin approaching the ramp at increasing distances in order to generate more speed and therefore jump a longer distance.